Updated: 09 May 2020

 Let us look at ways to improve back pain.

-Exercising and Stretching: Exercising daily should be an integral part of the daily routine.
+Exercising daily should be an integral part of the daily routine.
 Standing, sitting, and sleeping for long hours is not healthy and can lead to several health issues in the long term.
 Regular brisk walks, some cardio, a light jog, or lifting moderate weights to strengthen the back can help alleviate intense back pain.
 Moving the body helps keep all bones and joints supple, and allows for proper flow of oxygen.
+If you’re at home, consider a cross trainer or exercise bike.

 After exercising, stretching all parts of the body, especially the back, is crucial.
 Simple stretches help improve blood flow, oxygen-carrying capacity, and increase agility in the body.
 You should also perform some easy back stretches immediately upon waking up each morning.